fooltowise/NeroNotes/Nero's Notes/Beyond the Echo - Gabe Czegledy, Software Opportunities in the Resource Sector.md

 **Interviewer :** Out of the ten in your portfolio, how many of them are in Alberta?

 **Gabe Czegledy :** Two, right now.
 Two are headquartered in Calgary.
 In my portfolio we have four that do business in Alberta.
 And then Constellation has three others that are headquartered in Calgary.
-It's an interesting model, it's completely decentralized, as part of the model we don't advocate for the corporate entity, Constellation Software.
+It's an interesting model, it's completely decentralized, as part of the model we don't advocate for the corporate entity, [[Constellation Software]].
 We don't advertize, we don't brand it, therefore most people have never heard of it.

 **Interviewer :** Which I imagine can be a challenge when you ring them up on the phone and say to a couple of businesses, and they say "Sorry, who are you again?"
 I can imagine that happens from time to time.